 Related Rates via the Physics (Vector Projection) Method

-Understanding how velocities of connected objects relate to each other shows up everywhere in the real world:
+Understanding how the velocities of connected objects relate to each other arises in numerous engineering and physical applications:

-• Robotics: a robotic arm has rigid links connected at joints – engineers use velocity projections to figure out how fast the end of the arm moves when a motor turns one joint
+- Robotics: a robotic arm consists of rigid links connected at joints – engineers use velocity projections to determine how fast the end effector moves when a motor actuates one joint

-• Car engines: pistons and crankshafts are connected by rigid rods, and the piston speed depends on projecting the crankshaft’s velocity along the rod direction
+- Mechanical engineering: pistons and crankshafts are connected by rigid rods, and the piston speed is determined by projecting the crankshaft’s velocity along the rod direction

-• Sports: when a baseball bat swings, every point on the bat moves at a different speed – the rigid-body constraint determines exactly how fast the tip moves relative to the handle
+- Biomechanics: when a bat swings, every point on the bat moves at a different speed – the rigid-body constraint determines the tip velocity relative to the handle

-• Construction cranes: as the crane arm rotates, the cable attachment point moves along a circle, and the load swings – predicting the load’s velocity requires decomposing motion along and perpendicular to the cable
+- Structural engineering: as a crane arm rotates, the cable attachment point moves along a circle and the load swings – predicting the load’s velocity requires decomposing motion along and perpendicular to the cable

-• Video games: physics engines simulate rigid bodies by enforcing constraints on how connected parts move, using exactly the projection ideas from this lesson
+- Computational physics: physics engines simulate rigid bodies by enforcing constraints on the motion of connected parts, using the projection methods developed in this lesson

 Topics Covered